marymlucas/co-authorship-sna/README.md

-# co-authorship-sna
+# Co-authorship Network
-Final Project INFO623 Spring 2021/2022
+Code for final project for INFO623 Spring 2021/2022